mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 ### Transcript

 **(Archive Issue: The online audio is only about five minutes long, and appears to be from the end of the talk.
-Apparently the first side of the tape may have been blank, or some processing error occurred.)**
+Apparently the first side of the tape was blank.)**

 (*Transcriber’s Note:* In the following talks, Katagiri Roshi occasionally refers to “twelve-chain causation”.
 It seems most likely that he meant “twelve-*link* causation”, since there are twelve links but not twelve chains, so far as is mentioned in the talks.
 So where *twelve-chain causation* appears, I have replaced it with *twelve-link causation*, or the fuller version, *The Twelve-Linked Chain of Causation*.
 The original title of this talk, “Twelve Chains of Causation,” has also been changed, since it appears to be an error.
 Katagiri Roshi also interchangeably uses the terms *twelvefold chain of causation*, *twelvefold causation*, and *twelve causations*.)